content-optimizer-gmbh/mautic-doi-plugin/README.md

 In short: It helps you to implement a simple and reliable method to collect opt-ins.

-- Manange the opt-in status for your contacts in Mautic
+- Manages the opt-in status for your contacts in Mautic
-- Automatically send a confirmation email when the contact has not opted in yet
+- Automatically sends a confirmation email when the contact has not opted in yet
-- Track the click on confirmation link safely
+- Tracks the click on confirmation link safely
-- Add / remove tags and segments in case of successfull confirmation
+- Adds / removes tags and segments in case of successfull confirmation

 ## Features

-- Multi Campaign Support: Track Opt Ins across multiple topics / subscribtions for every contact
+- Multi Campaign Support: Tracks opt-ins across multiple topics / subscribtions for every contact
 - Cryptografically protected confirmation links
 - Audit log for proof of opt-in collection